- What are electromagnetic fields?

 The method used is a chromosome aberration analysis in lymphocytes of peripheral blood.
 In many studies, the dicentric chromosome has proven to be the most reliable and sensitive biological indicator of exposure to ionising radiation.
 Because of its low spontaneous frequency, and because it is characteristic for ionising radiation, the dicentric chromosome is the most suitable indicator of a recent radiation exposure.
 The detection limit for homogenous whole-body exposure is 0.1 gray (Gy) for sparsely ionising radiation.

-At the BfS, there are dose-effect curves for different radiation qualities and dose rates established.
+At the BfS, there are dose-effect curves for different radiation qualities established.
 From extensive investigations on healthy persons not exposed to radiation, there is a comprehensive control group available for the spontaneous frequency of various chromosome aberrations.

-To prove acute radiation exposure, the frequency of dicentric chromosomes is routinely determined and a dose estimation is assessed using the calibration curves if a statistically secure (significant) increase is ascertained in comparison to spontaneous frequency.
+To prove acute radiation exposure, the frequency of dicentric chromosomes is routinely determined and a dose estimation is assessed using the calibration curves if a statistically secure (significant) increase of cytogenetic damage is ascertained in comparison to spontaneous frequency.